 He too, by the way, wrote under a pen name.
 His birth name was Jozef Teodor Konrad Korzeniowski.

-When the thought came that my books might one day sit next to those of Joseph Conrad on the shelves of libraries, that clinched it.
-That’s when I became Alan Conrad.
+And so, when it occurred to me one day that the books of Alan Conrad might one day sit side by side with those of Joseph Conrad on the shelves of public libraries, that clinched it.
+I was Alan Conrad.